-18 Patricia Abaddon published her second novel under a because she didn't want her readers to know about her first novel. because site didn't want her reducts to know about to promote her second novel.
-20 By the time her second novel was out, Patricia Abaddon wanted 1
+18 Patricia Abaddon published her second novel under a because she didn't want her readers to know about her first novel.

+19 Patricia Abaddon used her website and her pages on to promote her second novel.

+20 By the time her second novel was out, Patricia Abaddon wanted her third novel to be .